Jordan signs $10 billion nuclear power plant deal with Russia

-AMMAN Jordan signed an agreement with Russia on Tuesday worth $10 billion (6.7 billion pounds) that sets the legal basis for building the kingdom's first nuclear power plant with a total capacity of 2,000 megawatt.
+AMMAN, March 24 Jordan signed an agreement with Russia on Tuesday worth $10 billion that sets the legal basis for building the kingdom's first nuclear power plant with a total capacity of 2,000 megawatt.

 Jordan imports nearly 98 percent of its energy from oil products and crude and is struggling to meet electricity demand which is growing by more than 7 percent annually due to a rising population and industrial expansion.